-Proposals Due: May 6, 2024
+Proposals Due: August 8, 2025

 Symposium programs are full-day or half-day programs that conduct an in-depth exploration of a topic of academic and practical interest to the profession.
-The Committee is particularly interested in programs that connect to the conference theme, Courage in Action.
+The Committee is particularly interested in programs that connect to the annual meeting theme.